BrownIbifuro/fibroid-app/README.md

 ## ✅ PART B — Deploy it online for free (Render.com)

-This gives your friend a real shareable link, e.g.
+This gives you a real shareable link, e.g.
 `https://fibroid-risk-app.onrender.com`

 ### B1.
 Create a GitHub account (if you don't have one)